 Bay Beach About

-- state-of-the-art washroom facility (complete with lockers, change rooms, foot wash showers and a water bottle filling station)
+- state-of-the-art washroom facility (complete with lockers, change rooms and a water bottle filling station)

 - new playground donated by the Ridgeway Lions Club

 - beach mats to provide access to the water’s edge

 - viewing deck that extends over the beach

 Bay Beach (also known as Crystal Beach) is a tourist attraction located in Fort Erie, Ontario, along the shores of Lake Erie.
 The names Bay Beach and Crystal Beach are sometimes used interchangeably.
 However, Bay Beach is a distinct neighbourhood and refers to the beach attraction.

 The beach is located west of the former Village of Crystal Beach.
 Many of the summer homes in Bay Beach were built in the late 1890s and a large enclave of cottages built in the 1940s.
 In 2001, that development was demolished when the Town of Fort Erie purchased those cottages and repurposed the land to build the parking lot and entrance to the public beach (Schooley and Erie Roads).

 Bay Beach was a part of Bertie Township.
 In 1970, Bertie Township, the Village of Crystal Beach and the Town of Fort Erie amalgamated to form the Town of Fort Erie.
 Bay Beach attraction is located within the neighbourhood of the former Village of Crystal Beach.